Main Content

 AddRan College of Liberal Arts

-Dr. Arguello has established herself as an exceptional teacher who has a profound impact on her students.
+Dr. Arguello is as an exceptional teacher who has a profound impact on her students.
 She is devoted to the interdisciplinary study of the Hispanic world, examining culture, literature, cinema, history, politics, music, art history, economics and anthropology.
 One of her key strengths is her ability to convey complex information in a manner that students find compelling.

 Watch Dr. Arguello’s Video